What is the McCloud Remedy?

 A public service pension scheme is one that covers civil servants, the judiciary, the armed forces, local government workers, teachers, health service workers, fire and rescue workers, members of the police forces or members of a new public body pension scheme.

-Do I need to do anything?
+Do members need to do anything?

-Will my pension increase?
+Will member’s pensions increase?

 Most members are unlikely to see an increase in their pension because they have built up a higher pension in the career average scheme than they would have in the final salary scheme.